Dispelling Common Myths About Affordable Housing

 Conclusion

-Understanding the facts and dispelling these myths is one important step in unlocking Jeffco’s ability to build and develop affordable housing.
+Understanding the facts and dispelling these myths is one important step in unlocking Jeffco’s ability to build and develop affordable housing in Colorado.
 Housing development, finance, and construction are hard enough without false narratives impeding public support for affordable housing.
 In each case, the inverse is true.
 Affordable housing raises housing values.
 Affordable housing lowers crime and eases public safety issues.
 It improves community character and social cohesion.
 It is aesthetically pleasing and blends in with its environment.
 And finally, affordable housing improves school quality.
 Going forward, this series will explore ways we can improve housing affordability in Jeffco and its potential impact, especially for essential workers in our community.

 Learn more about Affordable Housing Challenges in Jefferson County, Colorado.